-The practice manager confirmed that staff have received regular COVID-19 updates via a dedicated WhatsApp2 group, daily huddles and by email.
+The practice manager confirmed that staff have received regular COVID-19 updates via a dedicated WhatsApp group, daily huddles and by email.
 Any new guidance and procedures are discussed in detail at formal team meetings, which are recorded.
-Guidance and procedures are also displayed on a dedicated staff notice board.
 Regular communication has ensured everyone has up to date advice and guidance on COVID-19.